pingcap/docs-tidb-operator/en/prerequisites.md

 After Kubelet is installed, take the following steps:

-1. Save the Kubelet data to a separate disk (it can share a disk with Docker).
+1. Save the Kubelet data to a separate disk (it can share the same disk with Docker).
 The data mainly contains the data used by [emptyDir](https://kubernetes.io/docs/concepts/storage/volumes/#emptydir).
 To implement this, set the `--root-dir` parameter:

     {{< copyable "shell-regular" >}}